killacan/sharediffusion/README.md

 ## The Vision

-The core idea behind Sharediffusion is to create a decentralized platform where users can self-host their own machine learning models.
+The core idea behind Sharediffusion is to create a community focused platform where users can self-host their own machine learning models.
 The distribution of models will be facilitated through torrents, ensuring a peer-to-peer sharing mechanism.
 While future plans may include hosting models centrally, the primary focus currently is on empowering users to manage their own instances.

 ## Tech Stack